GoogleChrome/devtools-docs/docs/contributing.md

     git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git

 Then you will need to add it to your [PATH](http://www.google.com/url?q=http%3A%2F%2Fwww.lmgtfy.com%2F%3Fq%3DPATH%2Benvironment&sa=D&sntz=1&usg=AFQjCNEpeE0-9UdbY3wOOLl2YafKhXvyvA).
-Do this by adding the following to your `.bashrc` or `.bashprofile` file or your shell's equivalent at the end of the file.
+Do this by adding the following to your `.bashrc`,  `.bash_profile` or your shell's equivalent.
 This way you won't need to reset your `$PATH` manually each time you open a new shell.

-    export PATH="$PATH":`pwd`/depot_tools
+    export PATH="$PATH":path/to/the/depot_tools